saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 - Foreign Secretary - responsible for managing relationships with foreign countries
 - Other ministers (called '**Secretaries of Stat 內閣大臣e**') responsible for subjects such as education, health and defence.

-:::infoShadow cabinet 影子內閣
+:::info Shadow cabinet 影子內閣
 In the UK Parliament, the Shadow Cabinet is a group of senior opposition party members who hold portfolios mirroring those of the government's Cabinet ministers.
 The Shadow Cabinet's role is to scrutinize the government's policies, propose alternative policies, and prepare to take over ministerial roles if their party wins the next general election.
 :::

-:::infoCounty/Shire 郡
+:::info County/Shire 郡
 > 最初使用「Shire」一詞作為行政區劃名稱的是居住在英格蘭中部及南部的盎格魯-薩克遜人。

 In the UK, a county is an administrative division of land that is larger than a city or town but smaller than a region or country.
 Counties have historically been used for various administrative purposes, including local government, law enforcement, and geographic delineation.
 They may contain multiple cities, towns, villages, and rural areas, and they often have their own councils responsible for local governance.
 Counties in the UK can be further divided into districts or boroughs, and they may be part of a larger region or ceremonial county for administrative or ceremonial purposes.